 Beloit College's small residential community provides an educational environment supportive and challenging for all students.
 Students with disabilities who work in conjunction with the Learning Enrichment and Disability Services Office, demonstrate self-advocacy, and responsibly engage in their learning, find that their Beloit College education is a rewarding and enriching experience.

-As at all colleges, accommodations are provided to students with disabilities to provide them equal access to a college education.
-This Office is charged with verifying disabilities, determining accommodations, and providing information and training on disability-related issues for students.
+Accommodations are provided to students with disabilities to provide them equal access to the educational process, programs, activities, events, and services.
+This Office is charged with verifying disabilities and determining accommodations for students.
+This office also provides information and training on disability-related issues for the campus community members.
 When appropriate, this Office also coordinates and/or provides accommodations.
 In addition, services and resources that are available to all Beloit College students will be suggested to students with disabilities particularly when they seem appropriate to aid in the student’s success.

 The faculty of Beloit College have determined that “Attendance at classes is required and is considered an essential component for each course.”
 (Beloit College Catalog 2011-13, p.
 14).
-Consequently, if a student has a disability for which class attendance may be an issue, the student is encouraged to discuss the situation as soon as possible with each of his/her faculty members to establish specific expectations for each course.
+Consequently, if a student has a disability for which class attendance may be an issue, the student (with a letter from this office indicating that the disability indicates a relationship for this need) is encouraged to discuss the situation as soon as possible with each of his/her faculty members to establish specific expectations for each course.